What you get

 We arrive in Havana and check into a home hotel.
 We rest, talk to our friendly hosts and begin to get acquainted with Cuban cuisine.
 In the morning we go for a walk in old Havana.
 This is the oldest quarter of the city, built in 1519 by the Spanish colonialists.
 Nothing remains since that time, as in 1555 French pirates captured and burned Havana.
 But buildings that are several hundred years old are not uncommon in the Cuban capital!

 We will walk along the streets between colorful houses, and then rent bright retro cars and drive along the picturesque seafront.
 We will park at the Capitol and explore this grand palace where the government of the country was located before the revolution of 1959.
 Next we head to the colonial fort built by the Spaniards in the 18th century and walk along the Revolution Square.
 This is the place where all the most important events of the country take place, for example, Fidel Castro always gave his famously long speaches here.
+We will also see the house once occupied by the famous Cuban revolutionary Che Guevara.
+Fans of Ernest Hemingway will be happy to visit his favourite spots in the city.

 Last but not least - tasting of local coffee, rum and mojito.
 These drinks flow like water in every cafe and bar!
 And lots of music - from performances in every cafe to improvised concerts of street musicians.
 We will try to learn a few steps of the most popular local dances - bachata and salsa.
 Cubans are knows as the best dancers, but they are also great dance teachers!